-Monte Carlo (MC) has for a long time been the high fidelity method of choice for particle transporta, due to its simplicity and ability to handle complicated geometries.
+Monte Carlo (MC) has for a long time been the high fidelity method of choice for particle transport^a, due to its simplicity and ability to handle complicated geometries (Wu (2017)).
 As apposed to solving a mass balance equation, such as the Boltzmann equation, an agent based modelling approach is taken.
 Here the paths of individual particles are tracked from their birth to death, with their state at each point in their history being stochastically updated following physical interaction laws.
-Although the paths of individual particles may not
+Although the paths of individual particles may not be useful, the global behaviour of a large number of simulated particles is physical.

-There are three inputs that are fundamental to a monte carlo particle transport simulation: the particle source, the geometry of the problem in question, and a definition of particle-matter interaction rules.
+There are three inputs that are fundamental to a Monte Carlo particle transport simulation: the particle source, the geometry of the problem in question, and a definition of particle-matter interaction rules.
 The source defines the initial states of the particles: their birth location, momenta and their type (neutron, electron, proton or other).
 It is usually defined as a probability distribution, which is sampled at the beginning of a particles history defining that histories initial state.
 The geometry defines the universe of the problem in question.
-For example, it could be a model of a human body in radiation therapy applications, or a fuel pin cell model of fission reactor core.
-Along with the geometric boundaries of the problem, the material within the geometry is also defined: the density of the material and its nuclide compositionb.
+For example, it could be a model of a human body in radiation therapy applications, or a fuel pin cell model of a fission reactor core.
+Along with the geometric boundaries of the problem, the material within the geometry is also defined: the density of the material and its nuclide composition^b.
 Finally the interaction rules of the particles with the material (and its constituent nuclides) needs to be defined.
 In nuclear applications, this is known as nuclear data.
 Nuclear data usually provides three things for every nuclide-interaction pair: